nvnvashisth/Patient_Health_Classifier/Readme.md

 2. Make sure you have all dependencies resolved in python for below libraries

-oandas, numpy, sklearn, matplotlib.pyplot, statsmodels.api, seaborn, scipy
+  pandas, numpy, sklearn, matplotlib.pyplot, statsmodels.api, seaborn, scipy

 3. Then open Patient.ipynb file which is self explanatory.